Eddie Long's Site |

 I have experience with several IDEs.
 Visual Studio would be my primary method of development but I have also extensively used Eclipse, Aptana, XCode and Interface Builder and Dreamweaver.

-I have used SVN, CVS (including SourceSafe) and Perforce in my previous roles.
+I have used SVN, CVS (including SourceSafe), Accurev (Sony's proprietary source control) and Perforce in my previous roles.

 For further information about me, please see my games or non-games CV.